adrianobellia/pwd_keeper/README.md

 This project is an appeal to digital education and security awareness.
 Our hope is that Password Keeper is not just a tool but also a means to spark conversations on how we can better protect ourselves and others in the digital world.

+## Development Environment

+This project is developed using:

+- Dart version: 3.2.3
+- Flutter version: 3.16.5

+It is recommended to use the specified versions for optimal compatibility.

 ## How to Customize Your Version

 Make your version unique by customizing key parameters in the `encryption.dart` file: